LeeAnnEditor/o365hq/blog/Dynamics 365 Customer Service.md

 support legacy applications, cloud services, chat, AI, or integrate with other Dynamics platforms.

-A voice activated chat service allows the agent to interact with the cases using voice.
-The virtual assistant suggests that the open case from before is the best service case to start working on contextual knowledge and help you focus on the right activities.
+A voice-activated chat service allows the agent to interact with the cases using voice.
+The virtual assistant suggests that the open case from before is the best service case to start working on for contextual knowledge to help you focus on the right activities.

 ![](https://o365hq.com/images/560.png)

-The agent script can be customized for different purposes and ensures that a quality experience is provided for customers through alignment with a uniform, managed process.
+The agent script can be customized for different purposes and ensures that a quality experience is provided for customers through alignment with a uniform managed process.
 Here you can see the customer's profile and contact information in the system.

 ![](https://o365hq.com/images/563.png)